bozdaglab/PPAD/README.md

   - demographic_data_test.pkl
   - PPAD_hp_df.csv which represents values of hyperparametera that have been tunned

 After you put all files in the same directory, open and run PPAD.ipynb using Jupyter Notebook.
-PPAD will be trained and tested five times and results will be generated as csv file with the following convension (x_y_PPAD.csv) where x means number of visits used to train the model and y means future visit for prediction.
+PPAD will be trained and tested five times and results will be generated as csv file with the following convension (x_y_PPAD-AE.csv) where x means the number of visits that have been used to train the model and y means the number of future visits for prediction.

 # How to run PPAD-AE